 3. The CSA recommends that the best way to prepare for the CCSK examination is to thoroughly read and understand the CSA Guidance and ENISA.

-Exam fees are not included in the registration fees quoted and are to be purchased separately.
+Exam fees are included in this registration fee.

 Certification by : The Cloud Security Alliance